Let us go to Madrid and a heritage site with a very long name; Paseo del Prado and Buen Retiro, a landscape of Arts and Sciences.

 The site also houses the terraced Royal Botanical Garden and the largely residential neighbourhood of Barrio Jero?nimos with its rich variety of 19th- and 20th-century buildings that include cultural and scientific venues.

-As a matter of fact I have only spent a weekend in Madrid, and the post I wrote from the visit was very short.
+As a matter of fact I have only spent a weekend in Madrid.
+The post I wrote from the visit was very short.
 On the other hand, I do have a selection of photos from the Paseo del Prado.
 We actually took a bus down this very long and wide street, from the magnificent former Post office edifice to the Queen Sofia National Museum Art Centre.

-For some reason I can’t recall why we skipped the famous Prado museum on the way and visited the Queen’s museum instead.
+For some reason I can’t recall why, we skipped the famous Prado museum on the way.
+We visited the Queen’s museum instead.
 Moreover, we never made it to the large parks and the botanical garden which UNESCO includes.
 To our possible excuse, this heritage site was not a world heritage site on our visit back in 2004.